Pfern/TtT-in-Portugal-2016/TtT_session_3.md

 <a name="preparatory"></a>
 ### Preparatory steps for training delivery

-It may be useful to consider adapting from Pedro's checklists:
+It may be useful to consider building your own (or adapting from Pedro's) checklists:

 ####To prepare a new training course